How beautiful it is to do nothing, and then to rest afterward – Spanish Proverb

 P.S.
 I’d love to learn how you find peace; please share your comments with the rest of us.

-P.P.S Feel free to share this post with a friend.
+P.P.S Feel free to share this Quote with a friend.